-Learner Corpus Research: State of the Art and Applications in SLA Research he word "corpus" has both positive and negative connotations.
-It often reminds us of the remark made by Chomsky that corpora, by their very nature, are incomplete and 'skewed' (Chomsky, 1962: 159).
+The word "corpus" has both positive and negative connotations.
+It often reminds us of the remark made by Chomsky (1962) to the extent that corpora, by their very nature, are incomplete and "skewed" (p.
+159).
 Chomsky's comments about corpora made many linguists, especially those who work in the field of theoretical linguistics, stay away from using corpus data as a primary source of evidence and rely heavily on introspection instead.
 Whilst his comments show some significant facts about corpora which we should take seriously, we should also note that these criticisms did not stop all corpus-based work.
 In the field of phonetics, for example, naturally observed data remained the dominant source of evidence.
 In the field of language acquisition also, the observation of naturally occurring evidence remained dominant.
-Chomsky himself (1964) cautioned that his rejection of performance data as a source of evidence was inappropriate for language acquisition studies.
+Chomsky (1964) himself cautioned that his rejection of performance data as a source of evidence was inappropriate for language acquisition studies.